ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 x cm view by y cm view by z cm view  3 cm craniocaudal by 5cm transverse by 7 cm anterior
 ===================================  ======================================================

-Clarity can also find size measurements with nonuniform spacing between the various components, as several of the examples above demonstrate.
+ClarityNLP can also find size measurements with nonuniform spacing between the various components, as several of the examples above demonstrate.
 Newlines can also be present within a measurement.
 Floating point numbers can include a space either before or after the decimal point, such as ``1.
 5 cm``.
 Inconsistent